peterhinch/micropython-micropower/UPOWER.md

  Requires `savetime` to have been called before commencing the sleep/standby.
  Arguments `delta` the delay period in ms, `addr` the address where the time was saved (default 1021).
  6. `cprint` Same usage as `print` but does nothing if USB is connected.
+If USB is connected functions such as `standby` disable USB connectivity.
+Issuing `print()` under those circumstances would crash the program.
  7. `why` No args.
 Returns the reason for a wakeup event.
  8. `bkpram_ok` No args.
 Detection of valid data in backup RAM after a power up event.
 Returns `True` if RAM has retained data (i.e. it was battery